CMS partners include the secretariats of

 To find out more about any of these collaborating

 name.
-The information provided includes a link to each organisation’s
+The information provided includes a link to each organization’s

 - Alliance of Marine Mammal Parks and Aquariums